pwall567/kjson/CUSTOM.md

 internal form means that the custom serialization doesn't need to allow for all these forms; the library will be responsible for the final output.

-The result of custom serialization is therefore a `JSONValue`, and there are two ways of specifying it.
+The result of custom serialization is therefore a `JSONValue` (that is, an instance of a class implementing the `JSONValue` interface, including `JSONObject`, `JSONString` _etc._), and there are two ways of specifying it.

 ### `toJSON` function in the class

-If the class of an object to be serialized has a public member function named `toJSON`, taking no parameters and returning a `JSONValue`, that function will be used for serialization.
+If the class of an object to be serialized has a public member function named `toJSON` taking no parameters, that function will be used for serialization.
 For example:
 ```kotlin
 class Person(val firstName: String, val surname: String) {